Aylesbury Vale Parkway railway station

 Aylesbury Vale Parkway railway station is a railway station serving villages northwest of Aylesbury, England.
 It also serves the Berryfields and Weedon Hill housing developments north of the town.
 The station and all trains serving it are operated by Chiltern Railways.

 Background

 Aylesbury Vale Parkway is on the former Metropolitan and Great Central Joint Railway, which formed part of the Great Central Main Line route linking London and Aylesbury with the East Midlands and North.
 The Office of the Deputy Prime Minister announced in April 2006 that it would provide £8.17 million for track and signalling improvements to the existing line, which then was only used to carry freight.
 A further £2.8 million was invested by Chiltern Railways' owners Laing Rail and £1 million by Buckinghamshire County Council.

 Construction began in October 2007 and the rail works were completed by Carillion Rail.

-The station was originally not due to be completed until 2010 but actually opened on 14 December 2008 although the station building did not open until 1 June 2009.
+The station was originally not due to be completed until 2010, but actually opened on 14 December 2008, although the station building itself did not open until 1 June 2009.
 In the interim while the station buildings were being completed, tickets and facilities were provided from Portakabins.